fanny-cacilie/word-counter/README.md

 # WORD COUNTER

-This project aims to develop a application that given an text input submitted by an user, it returns the number of words contained in the text.
+This project aims to develop an application that given a text input submitted by a user, it returns the number of words contained in the text.

 Follow the next steps to install and run the application using Docker containers.